 These wrecks are:

-- Alma Jane Wreck – 30 meters below the surface this is a 60-ton Japanese ship 32-meter long steel, now a host to a large variety of marine life.
+– 30 meters below the surface this is a 60-ton Japanese ship 32-meter long steel.
+Now a host to a large variety of marine life.
 Encrusted with hard and soft coral, you’ll find all kinds of life here, big and small.
 A perfect dive site for underwater photography, mixing wide-angle, and wreck and macro life in one dive.

 These are just two of the diving sites you can enjoy in Puerto Galera.
 There are 14 more of these amazing dive sites found all over the various locations surrounding Puerto Galera.